Venezuela e-visa · Sworn statement

 Read the Spanish body once so you understand what you are signing.
 Fill your name, nationality, and passport number carefully so they match your passport scan character-for-character.

-You may type your signature as your full legal name — our tool renders it in cursive for PDF — or print blank, sign in ink, and scan.
+You may type your signature as your full legal name.
+Our tool renders it in cursive for PDF.
+You can also print blank, sign in ink, and scan.
 Do not alter the core legal wording unless a lawyer tells you to.

 Related documents

-Pair this with Fill In Your Planilla De Solicitud De Visa Venezuella and follow the full How To Apply For A Venezuelan Visa (2026) guide for fees, timeline, and portal steps.
+Pair this with Planilla de Solicitud de Visa Venezuela and follow the full How To Apply For A Venezuelan Visa (2026) guide for fees, timeline, and portal steps.